 At issue is the fact that here are many types of files - each of which have different business value over their lifecycle.
 Data structures today are inherently complex.
-Instead of being simple files in a folder, there This white paper discusses how autonomous data management removes complexity from heterogeneous storage environments while reducing OPEX by 80% is also rich metadata, and other external information about the files that is relevant to workflows and data value.
+Instead of being simple files in a folder, there is also rich metadata, and other external information about the files that is relevant Control costs by automating control of data and storage in multi-vendor environments.

+to workflows and data value.
 Multiple copies of the files may need to be managed across different storage platforms for data migration, archiving, collaboration, and data protection.
 IT environments are also more complex.
 Customers have heterogeneous (mixed) storage platforms and different file systems.
 They also have data that lives in the cloud, on flash, tape, and on multiple storage tiers, each of which is optimized to only a portion of the data requirements at that moment.
 Files that are seldom used, for example, don't need to be stored in the same way that active data are.
 Some subsets of data may need very high-performance all-flash arrays for a period of time, while others may work well with object storage, tape, or cloud.
 While administrators can manually move data across different storage to meet evolving requirements, this process can interrupt users and adds IT management overhead.

 The problem is that there is not a "one-size-fits-all" storage solution that addresses all of these data requirements.
 Even with years of advancements in storage technologies, the management of storage infrastructures across multiple vendors platforms has only gotten more complex, especially as IT organizations have to do more with static or shrinking operational budgets.
 It is against this environment that users and administrators are crying out for simplification.
-Hierarchical Storage Management (HSM)

-solutions were one way to help this: Software would automate migrating data from primary online storage to offline or nearline disk or tape.
+Hierarchical Storage Management (HSM) solutions were one way to help this: Software would automate migrating data from primary online storage to offline or nearline disk or tape.
 But classic HSM solutions are no longer sufficient to address modern data workflows.